We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 6. Establish Order

-At the start of a new year, many homeowners vow to get organized.
+At the start of a new year, many homeowners vow to declutter their homes once and for all.
 Unfortunately, that verve usually doesn’t last long.
 Capitalize on any enthusiasm now by creating a list of closets, drawers, shelves, and corners that need clearing out.
 Prioritize them by importance, and then steadily work through the list.
 Determine what stays, what goes, and what gets put into deep storage.
 By devoting no more than 30 minutes to an hour a day, you’ll prevent burn out and have everything tidied by the end of the month.

 If you decorated with a live Christmas tree this holiday season, don’t toss it to the curb just yet.
 Put it to good use by repurposing it for the home or yard.
 Consider chipping it into mulch for garden beds, or transforming the trunk into wood slices for simple woodworking crafts.
 This is a great opportunity to get creative and resourceful in the New Year.